intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 the discussion we focused mostly on protocol aspects, and looked at metrics, telemetry, routing, multicast, and data encoding formats.

 The initial two presentations focused on metrics and telemetry with the premise that visibility is a very important first step (paraphrasing Peter Drucker's mantra of "You cannot improve what you don't measure").
-There was a discussion of the scopes of emissions and it seemed that Scope 3 emissions were much larger in size when compared to Scope 1/2 emissions when seen from the networking vendor point of view.
+There was a discussion of the scopes of emissions and it seemed that from a networking vendor perspective, while directly controlled emissions and emissions from purchased energy are easily measurable, emissions from across the entire value chain can be much larger.
 Thus it seemed important that the networking vendors had to put in effort into helping their customers measure and mitigate their environmental impact as well.
 The need for standardized metrics was very clear as it helps avoid proprietary, redundant and even contradictory metrics across vendors.

-TODO add definition of Scope 1 through or reword.

 The initial and the near-term focus was related to metrics and techniques related to energy consumption of the networking devices themselves while